 Starting from the junction with the Yellow Trail, the Red Trail winds north through a spruce-fir forest for 0.4 miles towards the summit.
 The trail corridor is often not very obvious, so take care to follow the red blazes.
-As you approach the summit, you pass a spur trail on your right to a view, enter an open area that was logged and soon reach a ledge.
+As you approach the summit, you pass a spur trail on your right to a view, enter an open area, and soon reach a ledge.
 The actual summit of Cole Hill (2645 feet) is a short distance off the trail.

 The trail crosses the summit area, bears to the right, and then descends along an old logging road.
 Use care as this section of trail may sometimes be overgrown in spots and the footing can be a bit rough.
 About 0.2 miles from the summit, the trail swings to the left and soon reaches the junction with the Blue Loop with nice views to the northwest.
 (NOTE: If you are hiking the Red Trail in reverse from the Blue Loop to the Yellow Trail, make sure to bear right about 0.1 miles after you leave the Blue Loop junction).

 Western approaches to the Cooley-Jericho Community Forest